 I clear my throat.
 Despite her last sentences, I’m terrified that some of her next words will include a decision to never see me again.

 “Does it mean that you don’t like me much, because you think I’m not particularly broken?”
-I ask with a vulnerable tone that I wouldn’t have used willingly.
+I ask in a vulnerable tone that I wouldn’t have used willingly.

 Alazne chuckles as if I’m being an idiot.
-Then she passes one of her hanging legs over the dwarf wall to the street’s side, so she can hug me fully.
+Then she passes one of her hanging legs over the low wall to the street’s side, so she can hug me fully.

 “Not at all.
 Believe me, I have never… Truly, I have never felt this for anyone.
 I’m exploring new territory.
 I want it to stay.”